-What of it?"
-"Nothing of it," with a very angry flash from very faded eyes, "except that she vowed she would be an expense to wretchedness of unhappy dreams.
+"Nothing of it," with a very angry flash from very faded eyes, "except that she vowed she would be an expense to "She did. eh?"

-"She did, ch?"

 "She did."

 "Well," grimly, "I hope she won't!"

 The child had a sulky fit.
 She was probably at the house of some neighbor.
 She would return when her tantrum had passed off.
 All this he told himself.
-Still he sat in his lonely room till long Here he is!" after midnight, listening, listening When he finally went to bed it was to roll and moan till daylight, in the vague ing the rain ceased, and a fog, a chill, smoky, blinding fog, began to creep up father.
-And I chanced to find my little from the Atlantic.
-"If you don't mind," said Mrs. Dotty, making her appearance with a shawl over her head, "I'll just run over to Devers" think!
-She tells me Charlie Nelson and see what is keeping Miss Bessie." wants her-" "Do!" he answered.
+Still he sat in his lonely room till long after midnight, listening, listening.
+When he finally went to bed it was to roll and moan till daylight, in the vague wretchedness of unhappy dreams.

 Noon-the noon before Thanksgiving eve,-came, went.
-Bessie did not re-
+Bessie did not return.